codacy/chart/docs/maintenance/uninstall.md

 # Uninstalling Codacy

-To ensure a clean removal you should uninstall Codacy before destroying the cluster.
+To ensure a clean removal you should uninstall Codacy Self-hosted before destroying the cluster.

 To do so run:

 ```bash